Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 Clients using the current translation speech service only send audio data to the service.
 The [`Audio` message](https://speechwiki.azurewebsites.net/partners/speechsdk#audio) is used to send audio chunk to the translation speech service.

 The first *audio* message must contain a well-formed header that properly specifies that the audio conforms to one of the encoding formats supported by the service.
-Additional *audio* messages contain only the binary audio stream data read from the microphone.
+Additional *audio* messages contain only the binary audio stream data.
 The maximum size of a single audio chunk is 8192 bytes.
 Audio stream messages are *Binary WebSocket messages*.

 Clients may optionally send an *audio* message with a zero-length body; this message tells the service that the client knows that the user has stopped speaking, that the utterance is complete, and that the microphone is turned off.